alinex/node-builder/README.md

 any language and generate HTML pages with the documentation beside the code.

-    > bin/make doc ../node-error
+    > alinex-make doc ./node-error

-It is also possible to update the documentation on github using an additional
+It is also possible to update the documentation stored on any website.
+To configure this for GitHub pages, you have to do nothing, for all others you need to specify an `doc-publish` script in `package.json`.
+This may be an rsync copy job like `rsync -av --delete doc root@myserver:/var/www`.
-switch:
+Start the document creation with publication using:

-    > bin/make doc ../node-error --publish
+    > alinex-make doc ./node-error --publish

 With the `--watch` option it is possible to keep the documentation updated.